 When requesting GCMS Notes should I use UCI or File number?

 When you request GCMS notes it is important you mention the file number.
 The file number is needed for faster processing of your request.
-It’s recommended not to use the UCI number since it is the number assigned to you (the applicant), not the application.
+The UCI number is assigned to you (the applicant) and not the application.
 It’s recommended to provide the UCI number as well.

 If you have not received your file number or do not have it available, a GCMS file can still be requested.
 However, it is best to request your GCMS file with a file number.
 File number ensures faster processing of your request.